-This paper was developed by the staff of the Northwest Power and Conservation Council.
+This paper was developed by the staff of the Northwest Power and Conservation Council in an effort.
 The objective is to help move the region toward improvements in the operation and organization of the transmission system.
-The paper does not necessarily reflect the views of Council members, but rather is a vehicle for the Council to explore transmission issues with the region.
+It is intended as a vehicle for the Council to explore transmission issues with the region.
+The Council, therefore, seeks your views and comments on this paper and especially on the questions posed at the end of the paper.